PhilLockett/Enigma2/README.md

 **USE AT OWN RISK.**

 ## Overview
-This project has been set up as a Maven project that uses JavaFX, FXML and CSS to render the GUI.
+This project is set up as a Maven project that uses JavaFX, JFoeniX, FXML and CSS to render the GUI.
 Maven can be run from the command line as shown below.
 Maven resolves dependencies and builds the application independently of an IDE.

-This application simulates the [Enigma](https://en.wikipedia.org/wiki/Enigma_machine) machine.
+This application simulates the [Enigma Machine](https://en.wikipedia.org/wiki/Enigma_machine).
 There are no restrictions placed on the Rotor selection, as such some Rotor combinations can be made that may not be available on the real machine.

 Note: for the Commercial, Rocket and SwissK Rotors, the current turnover points